kailash-manasarovar/statement/docs/timeline/2025/january.md

 - How long can the men keep it all secret... like they have been for decades.
 Not long now.
 - Are we gonna find out that murder-porn is enjoyed by millions of men all over the world, every single day?
 - I bet we do.
+- We know already don't we.
+Who are we trying to fool.
+Ourselves?
+Continuously?
+- Humans are so insane we probably deserve to destroy ourselves and let nature enjoy the planet without us.

 ## Transforming Touch in Dublin